-Most popular on detached properties, the P-shaped conservatory is a stylish mixture between lean to conservatory and a Victorian conservatory.
-As with a L-shaped corner, homeowners like to create more than one living space in them as, often, these conservatories extend in different directions.
+Most popular on detached properties, the P-shaped conservatory is a stylish mixture between lean-to conservatory and a Victorian conservatory.
+As with an L-shaped corner, homeowners like to create more than one living space in them as, often, these conservatories extend in different directions.

 Style-wise, you can ask your installer to choose the ornate detailing of a Victorian conservatory or the minimal detailing on an Edwardian conservatory.